-The Australian Boat Race is an annual rowing race between the Sydney and Melbourne University Boat Club.
 The venue alternates between the Yarra River in the heart of Melbourne and on the Sydney Harbour.
 It encapsulates the long-standing rivalry between two great cities and two great universities.
 It is set to become a showcase event on each of the cities’ iconic watercourses and is the new chapter of a 150 year old rivalry between these two Universities both on and off the water.

 Sydney and Melbourne University are Australia’s oldest and best-known universities.
 Their rowing clubs were founded in 1859 and 1860 respectively and are currently the two most successful rowing clubs in Australia, together contributing 18 athletes to the London Olympic rowing team.

-The two rowing clubs met informally on the Yarra in 1860.
 By 1870 the rowing competition between Sydney, Melbourne and Adelaide universities became a regular feature, eventually growing into the annual intervarsity competition still held today.
 Australia’s future first Prime Minister Edmund Barton rowed in the Sydney boat at the first regatta in 1870.
 While the University of Melbourne was victorious on that first occasion, there has been a 150 year old rivalry between these two universities both on and off the water.

 150 years after the first regatta the Vice Chancellors, Dr Glyn Davis and Dr Michael Spence agreed to an annual “match race” between men’s eights and women’s eights from each rowing club.
 The Australian Boat Race began in 2010 over a 6.9 km course in Sydney from Leichhardt Rowing Club to Riverview Wharf.
 In 2011 the second Australian Boat Race was held over 4.2 kms on the Yarra River in central Melbourne starting at the Docklands-Casino Precinct and finishing at the Melbourne University Boatshed near Flinders Street Station.

-The two universities have between them 100,000 students, 8,000 staff and approximately 485,000 alumni in Australia and around the world.
 Sydney and Melbourne University alumni include Nobel laureates, Oscar winners, business leaders, medical pioneers, artists, intellectuals and activists.
 They have all benefited from the University’s determination to develop curious minds that are ready to embrace challenges and devour knowledge, to reveal new perspectives and find solutions.

 Sydney and Melbourne University rowing clubs contain some of the nation’s finest athletes.
 The crews, which include several Olympians, are high achievers balancing academic, sport and business commitments.
 The sport of rowing is widely recognised as clean, physically demanding, and requiring disciple and teamwork.
 Not only will they have the weight of expectation from their teammates, but also the pride of their Universities and States are at stake.